svkanoria/kci-website/README.md

    1. Install chocolatey package manager
    1. $ choco install mkcert
    1. $ mkcert -install
    1. $ mkcert -CAROOT // This gives the location of the filed generated.
-Open this folder and copy the files generated
+Open this folder and copy the files generated.
 1. In Ubuntu window:
    1. Install brew package manager
    1. $ brew install mkcert